manuelbomi/Enterprise-Agentic-AI---Scalable-Meeting-Orchestration-with-n8n/README.md

 ---

 #### Below is a step-by-step interaction diagram showing how the AI Agent interact with the uset to help schedule a meeting:

-sequenceDiagram

   * participant U as User

   * participant A as AI Agent

   * participant G as Google Calendar

     U->>A: "Can you schedule a 30-min meeting with John tomorrow?"
     A->>G: Check availability for tomorrow